limegimlet/covid_dataviz/index.md

 ICU saturation is normally measured by region since hospitals are managed at the regional level, allowing for inter-region transfers of patients.

-The hope for the 2nd wave was to keep hospitals open for non-Covid patients, which  is why the alerte maximale threshold is "only" at 60%.
+The hope for the 2nd wave was to keep hospitals open for non-Covid patients, which  is why the threshold for Etat d'urgence sanitaire is "only" at 60%.

 <blockquote><b>Data notes</b>:<br>
 * Hospital data is available the next day, but there's a 3-day lag with testing data, which is why the ICU maps are more recent than the alert map.